akash-network/docs/guides/install.md

 ### Windows

-Download the [windows archive](https://github.com/ovrclk/akash/releases/download/v0.3.6/akash_0.3.6_windows_amd64.tar.gz) from the [release page](https://github.com/ovrclk/akash/releases).
-The latest release is `0.3.6` as of writing of this document, please make sure to check the releases page for the latest version.
+Download the [windows archive](https://github.com/ovrclk/akash/releases/download/v0.5.2/akash_0.5.2_windows_amd64.tar.gz) from the [release page](https://github.com/ovrclk/akash/releases).
+The latest release is `0.5.2` as of writing of this document, please make sure to check the releases page for the latest version.

 The final step is to make sure that the akash binary is available on the `PATH`.[This page](https://stackoverflow.com/questions/1618280/where-can-i-set-path-to-make-exe-on-windows) contains instructions for setting the PATH on Windows.

-{% endtab %} {% tab title="Others" %}
+{% endtab %} {% endtabs %}

 ### Others \(From Source\)

-Installing akash suite from source
+Installing Akash suite from source

 ```shell
 $ go get -d github.com/ovrclk/akash